SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/NotesReWrite/JS210_CourseNotes_Rewrite.md

 ### Implicit type coercion

 Implicit type coercion occurs when the JavaScript engine makes sense of an expression and determines the data type to convert a value to implicitly based on the context of the code in question.
+Depending on the rules applied, multiple cycles and level of coercions may be triggered before the actual operations are performed.

 **Note**: Implicit type coercions in to be avoided in general!

+## Operators

 ### The plus `+` operator